Executive Team

 VP Engagement

-Jayden MacKenzie (he/him) is in his fourth year of Chemical Engineering at Dalhousie University – Sexton Campus and is the VP Engagement of ACES for the 2023-2024 year.
-He completed his first two years of engineering at Dalhousie – Agricultural Campus.
-As VP Engagement, he is looking forward to working with member societies to get their students more involved with ACES to promote the growth of ACES as an organization.
-He hopes to facilitate communication between member societies to promote events between schools.
-Apart from ACES, Jayden was elected VP External for the Fall of 2023 for Dalhousie – Sexton.
-Anybody with any questions or any ideas to promote engagement within ACES can reach out to Jayden.
+Kristen North (she/her) is in her fifth year of Chemical Engineering with a certificate in Biomedical Engineering at Dalhousie University - Sexton Campus and is the VP of Engagement of ACES for the 2024-2025 year.
+As VP of Engagement, she looks forward to working with member societies to get their students more involved with ACES and promote the growth of ACES as an organization.
+She hopes to facilitate communication and avocation between member societies and promote events between schools and within the organization.
+Apart from ACES, Kristen is VP of Sponsorship on the CFES organizing committee for CEC 2025.
+If you have any questions or ideas on engagement promotion and advocacy within ACES, you can contact Kristen.

 • Promoting and initiating networking and inter-society communication for member societies